maciekjaw/Beyonnex_Docker/README.txt

 How to run ?

-execute in console "python pytest"
+execute in console in project folder "pytest"